neuralvis/elpa-mirror/stable-melpa/mix-readme.txt

+Add a hook to the mode that you're using with Elixir, for example, `elixir-mode`:

+(add-hook 'elixir-mode-hook 'mix-minor-mode)

 C-c C-c C-e - mix-execute-task - List all available tasks and execute one of them.
 It starts in the root of the umbrella app.
 As a bonus, you'll get a documentation string because mix.el parses shell output of mix help directly.
 Starts in the umbrella root directory.
 C-c C-c C-c C-e - mix-execute-task in an umbrella subproject - The same as mix-execute-task but allows you choose a subproject to execute a task in.
 C-c C-c C-t - mix-test - Run all test in the app.
 It starts in the umbrella root directory.